crs4/pydoop/docs/installation.rst

    not coincide with ``${HADOOP_HOME}/conf``\) are set to the correct locations for your system

-#. since one of the test cases tests connection to an HDFS instance
+#. since one of the test cases tests the connection to an HDFS instance
    with *explicitly set* host and port, if in your case these are different from, respectively, "localhost" and 9000, you must set the ``HDFS_HOST`` and ``HDFS_PORT`` environment variables accordingly